 Military Medical Negligence Claims

-Bolt Burdon Kemp’s military claims experts are specialists in the unusual field of military medical negligence and have years of experience representing armed forces personnel.
+Bolt Burdon Kemp’s military claims experts are specialists in the unusual field of military medical negligence.
+We have years of experience providing representation for members of the Army, Navy, the Royal Air Force and Special Forces.

 Medical negligence cases